Last Updated on

-At the time of writing this article, about 200 people per week – roughly 10,000 per year – are logging on to get my advice on how to outperform the competition in their student exchange interviews.
-(November 2018 update: the number is now 300 per week, or ~15,000 per year).
+Soon after I’d written it, about 200 people per week were logging on to get my advice on how to outperform the competition in their student exchange interviews.

 This post aims to help those people even more, by giving 29 practice questions and answers of a kind that could be used in a student exchange interview.

 Unfortunately, I can’t guarantee that the selection panel which interviews you will ask any of the questions which follow.
 Indeed, they might ask you a totally different bunch of questions.